je-nunez/API_ReadTheDocs/README.md

 # Description

-Downloads to the local computer or show the EPUB, HTML-ZIP and PDF direct links to the documentation of a project hosted by ReadTheDocs.org.
+Downloads to the local computer or shows the EPUB, HTML-ZIP and PDF direct links to the documentation of a project hosted by ReadTheDocs.org.

 It uses the useful ReadTheDocs.org's API, explained at